0xbe1/tvl.sh/README.md

 # Compound TVL

-A script that computes Compound TVL.
+A script that computes TVL for Compound and its forks.

 Install dependencies.